Dr. Jing Williams is a passionate social studies educator, who dedicates her life

 of the faculty member or discipline.

 - Williams, Jing.
-HERstory with us at war.
+HERstory: When we were at war.
 Social Studies and the Young Learner, 2019.

 - Williams, Jing, and Johnson, Mary.
 What were the psychological motivations of the Nanjing Safety Zone Committee.
 In Global Learning Based on the C3 Framework in the K-12 Social Studies Classroom, edited by Brad Maguth & Gloria Wu.
 Silver Spring, MD: National Council for the Social Studies [NCSS], 2019.